 You will want to disconnect the negative terminal first, then the positive terminal.

-You may need to use a pair of pliers to loosen and remove the cables/ wiring.
+You may need to use a pair of pliers to loosen and remove the cable/ wiring.

 Be sure not to short your battery out by touching a metal tool to the battery and another metal object.

-If you find that the cables are damaged or have excessive corrosion, make sure and replace them.
+If you find that the cables are damaged or have excessive corrosion, replace them immediately.

 If the battery terminals have damage, you will need to replace your battery.